StrandedSoftwareDeveloper/KSPDropShadow/README.md

 ![A craft on the ground with a crude shadow underneath](image1.png)
 ![A craft in the air with the same crude shadow underneath](image2.png)

+# Features:
+* Drop shadow under the craft
+* Tries to change the size of the shadow based on the size of your craft

+# Known issues:
+* Does not do a good job at matching the size of the shadow to the size of your craft
+* Does not delete the shadow quad
+* Shadow goes underwater instead of on the surface of the water

 # Building
 ## On Linux:
 ```